Back to blog

 After completing spike stories, it’s valuable to document and share findings with the team.
 The product owner and scrum master can then prioritize these investigations and place them in the sprint backlog.
 This promotes transparency and nurtures ongoing improvement.

-Findings from a spike are useful during sprint planing sessions.
+Findings from a spike are useful during sprint planning sessions.
 Timeboxed user stories, research activities, or results of any experiment are discussed and applied to refine the product backlog.
-Agile methodology highlights learning, significantly underscored in spikes.
+Agile methodology highlights learning, which is significantly underscored in spikes.

 Spikes play a crucial role in Agile teams by acting as timeboxed user stories or investigations, allowing teams to explore and decide on specific uncertainties.
 Commonly referred to as spikes, these short, precise studies may entail elements like an experiment, research activity, or user story aimed at answering specific questions.